SimpleDataLabsInc/prophecy-docs/docs/metadata/configure-audit-logging.md

 Please note, this is only Available for our Saas Users only.
 Also, the initial Setup to enable this would require Manual Effort.
 Please [contact us](https://www.prophecy.io/request-a-demo) to learn more about this in Details.
 :::

 User would require to share an empty AWS S3 bucket with read/write permissions.
-Follow below steps to enable this Feature.
+Please follow the guidelines below to set up the bucket correctly.

 ## Configure S3 bucket for logs

-1. User/Customer needs to create a new S3 bucket to which the events are to be synced on their own AWS account.
-This bucket has to be preferably on the `us-east-1` (N. Virginia).
-Users can name this bucket as `prophecy-customer-backend-events-xyz`, where `xyz` is the name of the user/customer.
-2. If the user is unable to create the above bucket in `us-east-1`, please explicitly communicate the region to the Prophecy team as there is additional configuration required for the same at Prophecy's end.
+1. Create the S3 Bucket:
+   - Log in to your AWS account and navigate to the S3 service.
+   - Click on "Create Bucket" to initiate the bucket creation process.
+   - Choose a unique name for your bucket, following the format: `prophecy-customer-backend-events-xyz`, where xyz represents your name or any identifier of your choice.
+   - Select the desired AWS Region for the bucket.
+Ideally, choose the `"US East (N. Virginia)" region (us-east-1)`.
+If this region is not available, please communicate back the selected region as it requires additional configuration on our end.
+2. Set Object Ownership:

-3. Make sure that the object ownership is `ACLs disabled (recommended)` during or post creation of the bucket.
+   - After creating the bucket, ensure that the object ownership is set to `ACLs disabled (recommended)`.
+This can be done during or after the bucket creation process.

+3. Configuring Bucket Permissions for Prophecy:
+   - Open the newly created bucket in the AWS Management Console.
-4. The user needs to open the bucket via AWS console and click on the permissions section.
-Now under the bucket policy, the user needs to apply the following permissions for the Prophecy's IAM role to be able to sync S3 objects using AWS data sync.
+   - Go to the "Permissions" section and locate the "Bucket Policy" tab.
+   - Apply the following permissions to allow Prophecy's IAM role to sync S3 objects using AWS DataSync.

 ```
 {